Do I Need Personal Injury Protection

 It can be a very significant increase to your auto insurance coverage and is also known as bodily injury liability insurance.

-Because it is doubtful that their personal health insurance will pay for their medical expenses following a car accident, many consumers purchase this coverage.
+Because it is unlikely that their personal health insurance will cover their medical expenses following a car accident, many consumers purchase this coverage.

 Even if your auto insurance covers your injuries, it may not cover all medical expenses and won’t reimburse you for lost wages if you’re out of work for a period.
-While recovering from an injury, PIP coverage can assist in covering missed wages.
+While recovering from an injury, PIP coverage can help cover missed wages.

 Do I Need PIP if I Have Health Insurance?